ayerun/ROS_DiffDrive_ArmMove/diff_drive/README.md

 1. Add package to the src folder in your ROS workspace
 1. Compile: `catkin_make`
 1. Start simulation: `roslaunch diff_drive [launchfilename]`
-1. ddrive.launch is used to launch the robot in gazebo and make the flip or follow a rectangular trajectory
+1. ddrive.launch is used to launch the robot in gazebo and make the robot flip or follow a rectangular trajectory
 1. ddrive_rviz.launch is a debugging launch file used to vizualize the urdf file in rviz

 #### Configuration Instructions: